AlexRubik/rude-bot-solana/README.md

 Over $500k profit produced for users since March 2024!

+The bot is free to use, but the code is closed source.
+Source code is for sale.
+If interested, reach out to Alex in the Discord server (@alexdev777).

 ### To get started, check out the beginner setup video or documentation below!
 In the docs, start with reading about requirements and then navigate to the setup page!